Who discovered stem cells? It goes back further than you might think.

 Is it even possible that one scientific team all by themselves discovered something so ubiquitous as stem cells?

-In theory “yes”, but after much historical research including this great historical article in Cell Stem Cell, I would argue that no one group really discovered stem cells.
+In theory yes.
+However, after research including this in Cell Stem Cell, I believe that no one group discovered stem cells.
+Also, if you ask the related question, “when were stem cells discovered?” this gets complicated and interesting too.

-Instead I believe the “discovery” of stem cells was an ongoing team effort over a period of many decades and there is much credit to go around.
+The “discovery” of stem cells was an ongoing team effort over many decades and there is much credit to go around.
+The goal of today’s post is to discuss who discovered stem cells and the most interesting science history here.

 Who gets the credit now according to most people now for “discovering” stem cells?